 To reduce the income taxes on death, there are a few simple things that you can do.
 First is to designate your spouse as beneficiary on your tax-sheltered savings plans.
 These can be rolled over into your spouse’s plans without triggering any taxes.
 In addition, your executor can make an RRSP contribution on your behalf to your spousal RRSP up to sixty days after the end of the year of your death.

 You can transfer all of your capital assets to your spouse at the original cost.
 Doing so avoids the tax on the capital gains until your spouse disposes of them.
-However, if you transfer the assets, then you will not be able to use your capital gains exemption.
+However, if you transfer the assets, then you will not be able to use your capital gains exemption (if you have assets that qualify).
 It would make sense to declare enough capital gains to use up the balance of your exemption and transfer the balance of your assets at original cost.

 After your death, any income from your investments will continue to be taxed.
 You can reduce this tax by setting up a trust and allocating the income to beneficiaries that are in lower tax brackets (i.e. your children or grand children).
 If the inheritance is spent (even to reduce debt) then there will be no investment left to generate income and there will be no taxes owing.

 Other, more complicated methods can be used to reduce income taxes on your assets.
 Do not allow the planning for reduced probate fees or income taxes to interfere with your initial desires of getting your assets into your beneficiaries’ hands as quickly and as easily as possible.
 It may be worth while paying higher probate fees or taxes if you can be more certain that your wishes will be complied with.